kevvo83/sparknotes/README.md

 # sparknotes
-Notebooks for Spark Structured Streaming, Delta Lake
+Notebooks for Spark Structured Streaming, Delta Lake, as prep for the Spark Developer examination.